 Growth is an increase in the country’s output.

 The Relationship between Inequality and Economic Growth

-Poverty has come down most when inequality has fallen and there is high economic growth.
-Initial low levels of inequality are associated with more negative elasticities of poverty reduction with respect to growth.
-Higher initial inequality results in less effect on poverty with increase in economic growth.
+Poverty has come down most when inequality has fallen, and there is high economic growth.
+Initial low levels of inequality are associated with more negative elasticities of poverty reduction concerning growth.
+Higher initial inequality results in less effect on poverty with an increase in economic growth.